DejanJoksimovic/jsScript/README.md

 ## Hashtag
 is used as an Anchor in url
 ## The ready event occurs
 after the HTML document has been loaded, while the onload event occurs later, when all content (e.g. images) also has been loaded.
 The onload event is a standard event in the DOM, while the ready event is specific to jQuery.
-The purpose of the ready event is that it should occur as early as possible after the document has loaded, so that code that adds functionality to the elements in the page doesn't have to wait for all content to load.
+The purpose of the ready event is that it should occur as early as possible after the document has loaded, so that code that adds functionality to the elements in the page doesn't have to wait for all content to load. ready is similar to onDocumentReady
 ## Web services exchange data from a server to a client, using an XML format to send requests
 ## The basic web services
 platform is XML + HTTP.
 All the standard web services work using the following components −